-This post first appeared on The Huffington Post.
+This post is adapted from an article that first appeared on The Huffington Post.

 The human as a complex, interactive and highly integrated system might not on the face of it seem a fruitful hunting ground for those who see the genes as pulling the strings of life.
 Nevertheless, the past year has continued to see a growing love affair between the social sciences and genomics.
 This is well illustrated by a recent article in Nature entitled: "The anatomy of politics—from genes to hormone levels, biology may help to shape political behavior."
 The author writes that "An increasing number of studies suggest that biology can exert a significant influence on political beliefs and behaviors," reporting that "genes could exert a pull on attitudes concerning topics such as abortion, immigration, the death penalty and pacifism."
 The political scientist John Hibbing is quoted as saying that "...it is difficult to change someone's mind about political issues because their reactions are rooted in their physiology."